justinhartman/docker-cakephp3.6-php7-mysql-apache2/README.md

 - Logging options
 - Session and Error level handling

+## MariaDB versus MySQL

+MariaDB 10.1 is installed due to a bug with MySQL 5.7 that prevents it installing when building on Docker Hub.
+Ironically, if you build the image on your machine MySQL 5.7 builds fine so the issue, for whatever reason, only exists on Docker Hub.
+If you need MySQL 5.7 you could change the `mariadb-server` option to `mysql-server` by editing the `Dockerfile` and building the image yourself.

 ## Accessing the Databases

 The containers come with MariaDB pre-installed.
 During the Docker creation, two